 We appreciate the contributions of all those individuals and organizations that have assisted in this process over the years.
-We gratefully acknowledge, in particular, the Equitas education team who worked on the manual this year: Vincenza Nazzari, Adriana Greenblatt, Daniel Roy and Heather DeLagran.
+We gratefully acknowledge, in particular, the Equitas education team who worked on the manual this year: Vincenza Nazzari, Jean Sébastien Vallée, Daniel Roy and Heather DeLagran.
 We also thank all members of the staff and the Board of Directors who contribute to the thinking behind the program and the success of the IHRTP.

-The preparation of this manual and the 2015 IHRTP are undertaken with the financial support of the Government of Canada provided through Foreign Affairs, Trade and Development Canada (DFATD).
+The preparation of this manual and the 2016 IHRTP are undertaken with the financial support of the Government of Canada provided through Global Affairs Canada (GAC).

-We also appreciate the generous support of Aimia (www.aimia.com) as well as American Jewish World Service (www.ajws.org).
+We also appreciate the generous support of American Jewish World Service (www.ajws.org).